gayle-wittenberg/WittenbergWang2006/README.md

 > - An example usage of the data to regenerate figures is provided in WittenbergWang2006.R

 > For questions, reach out to Gayle Wittenberg gaylew@gmail.com, or Samuel S.-H. Wang sswang@princeton.edu.
+> We are interested in learning how these data are used, and encourage those generating theoretical models to make code available via github or another code repository upon publiction.